Press Release: The Feinstein Foundation campaign to Fight Hunger has helped raise over 2 1/2 billion for the needy nationwide.

 Mr. Feinstein's commitment to the schools in the State of Rhode Island is legendary.
-He has dedicated millions of dollars to its elementary and secondary schools, and to its colleges and universities, to advance the importance of community service in education and the values of caring, compassion and brotherhood. » View Our Programs
+He has dedicated $40 million dollars to its schools, and to advance the importance of community service in education and the values of caring, compassion and brotherhood. » View Our Programs

 In The News